Erasmus+ is the European Commission’s flagship university exchange programme and aims to increase student mobility within Europe.

 You can spend a year at one of our partner universities in Europe and earn academic credit to transfer back to Royal Holloway.

-Following the latest Department for Education Technical Notice on Erasmus+, Royal Holloway has made the decision that in the event of a no-deal Brexit, we will commit to providing students with a subsidy equivalent to current Erasmus+ funding for all students taking a year abroad in Europe as either a mandatory or optional element of their degree programme (where this would have previously been funded by the Erasmus+ scheme).
-This commitment will apply to applicants for 2019 and 2020 entry, as well as our current second years going abroad in 2019/20 and to first years going abroad in 2020/21.
+To provide reassurance beyond 2020/21, Royal Holloway has made the decision that in the event of a no-deal Brexit, or a Brexit deal that does not cover Erasmus+, we will commit to providing students with a subsidy equivalent to current Erasmus+ funding for all students taking a year abroad in Europe as either a mandatory or optional element of their degree course (where this would have previously been funded by the Erasmus+ scheme).
+This commitment will apply to applicants for 2020 entry studying abroad in 2022/23, as well as our current first years going abroad in 2021/22.

 This commitment also means there will be no change to financial support for students who are currently overseas on an Erasmus+ placement or are considering applying to participate in the Erasmus+ scheme during their degree.